AmarTrivedi5/Projects/README.md

 # Projects

-Just a repo of my projects so that I can practice my coding and to learn github.
+A repo of my practice projects.

+This is meant to help myself get practice with using Github, and to practice my programming.

+This repo will have many different languages coming in, and will be kept in their own folders (One folder for C#, another for Python, etc).